arlsclu/notify/README.md

-# notifier
+# notify

-notifier pkg using wecom
+notify pkg using wecom